 Australia's Largest State Lifts Abortion Restrictions

-Lawmakers in Sydney, Australia, have voted to decriminalize abortion in the country's most populous state, overturning legal restrictions that have been in place since the start of the 20th century.
+Lawmakers in Sydney have voted to decriminalize abortion in the country's most populous state, overturning legal restrictions that have been in place since the start of the 20th century.

 On Thursday, lawmakers in New South Wales voted to pass the Abortion Law Reform Act 2019.
-The new bill allows women to get abortions up to 22 weeks into a pregnancy and abolishes any common law rules relating to abortion.
+The bill will allow women to get abortions up to 22 weeks into a pregnancy and will abolish any common law rules relating to abortion.

 "Unlawful abortion" has been in the state's criminal code since 1900.
-Women were allowed to terminate pregnancies only if a medical practitioner agreed that a woman's physical or mental health was at risk.
+Women were allowed to terminate pregnancies only if a medical practitioner agreed that her physical or mental health was at risk.

-According to Parliament members, the bill was debated for nearly 70 hours in both Houses, and went through several amendments.
+According to Parliament members, the bill was debated for nearly 70 hours in both houses and went through several amendments.

-Alex Greenwich, an Independent MP, drafted the bill.
-He spoke on the House floor as the bill was read.
+Alex Greenwich, an independent member of Parliament, drafted the bill.
+He spoke on the house floor as the bill was read.

 "It follows decades of work from women's rights campaigners, activists and people in the Parliament," said Greenwich.